ARMmbed/mbed-os-5-docs/docs/index.md

 Welcome to the mbed OS 5.0 User Guide.

-If you're an experienced mbed applications developer, you might want to dive straight into the [API pages](APIs/intro.md) to see what's changed, or take a look at our new [build tools](build_tools/options.md).
-If you're building your own hardware, check out the [hardware and porting section of this guide](porting/background.md).
+If you're an experienced mbed applications developer, you might want to dive straight into the [API Refrences][TODO: add link] to see what's changed, or take a look at our new [build tools](build_tools/options.md).
+If you're building your own hardware, check out the [mbed OS Porting Guide][TODO: add link].

 If you're new to all this, continue reading.